 In most facilities, security systems are lacking in some way, shape, or form.
 Whether it be one sensor that needs to be upgraded or an entire outdated system, most of the facilities have already submitted grant requests to improve their security.
 Today, attacks are carried out by terrorist groups, terrorist sympathizers, lone wolves, and others almost daily.
 The ever-increasing attacks on these critical physical and cyber based systems are creating a national challenge for us to protect and defend against known and unknown threats on the infrastructure and ensure their resilience.
 As a result, the Department of Homeland Security created numerous grant programs to help improve the country’s safety and infrastructure.
 These improvements are typically costly, and due to the variety of potential attacks do not protect entities from the entire range of threats facing their facilities.
 From nuclear facilities to entire cities, overall security is behind, causing entities around the nation to respond to threats rather than prevent them.

 On top of our degrading infrastructure and insufficient security, there is a lack of coordination between private and public companies and their local response agencies.
 Most organizations are running different systems, have their own policies and procedures, and are operating independently rather than cohesively.
 These factors are just a few issues that are all contributing to an even larger problem, collaboration.
 Our suite of products offer a wide-range of solutions that can help your facility prepare, prevent, detect, assess, and respond to both physical and cyber threats.
-Our AVERT and ASSURE products have been adapted to analyze and give context to a wider base of information feeds.
+Our AVERT suite of products have been adapted to analyze and give context to a wider base of information feeds.
 This method enables you to test the efficiency of new technologies with the AVERT product before purchasing them, and if proven valuable, integrate them into your security system using CommandBridge.
 These capabilities help you quickly realize the ROI of a new purchase, and give you the vital ability to securely share information with outside agencies.